Drinking water quality

 If you do use filters at home, make sure you maintain and replace them regularly otherwise they will become ineffective.
 It is important to follow the manufacturer’s instructions.

-Council provides high-quality drinking water that consistently meets the Australian Drinking Water Guidelines and regulatory requirements, as well as our customers expectations.
+Our tap water meets the strict Australian Drinking Water Guidelines, as mandated by the NSW Public Health Act and regulatory requirements, as well as our customer expectations.
 To achieve this, we:

 If, at any time, you feel you have become unwell as a result of drinking Tweed water please contact Council immediately.
 We have a protocol to minimise any health risk from our drinking water supply which includes contacting all relevant authorities, including the Department of Health.